 If you’re riding a sportive, many organisers provide a downloadable route that you can put on your bike computer as a backup to following the usual arrows by the side of the road.
 Even a sport as traditional as Audax has joined the modern age with many organisers providing GPS routes, and clubs often offer downloadable routes for their regular weekend rides.

-There is a host of free mapping websites and apps that make it easy to plot your own route.
-Strava provides mapping, there’s CycleMaps, and my favourite is the simple BikeHike.
+There are a range of mapping websites and apps that make it easy to plot your own route, with both free and paid options available.
+Strava provides mapping, there’s Komoot, and the simple BikeHike.
+Other options include MapMyRide, RideWithGPS, AllTrails, Garmin Connect and PlotaRoute.

 Strava’s Route Builder, which is open to paid subscribers only, is clever because it taps into the vast database of users’ shared activities and segments to show you the most popularly ridden roads in an area.
 This can be useful if you’re riding in a new location and aren’t sure where’s best to go.